-This one is pretty obvious, but sometimes it needs to be said.
+One of the most obvious tips for good sleep hygiene is to silence your cell phone.
 I want to take this up a step and not only say to silence your cell phone, but always place it face down (so the flashing notification light doesn’t make you think it needs to be tended to), away from your bed.
 I know we all think we have to have our phone at an arm’s reach at all times, but it’s okay to have to get up and walk to your phone in the morning.

 Support Your Bladder

 I don’t know about you, but as I get older my bladder is naturally getting weaker.
 Between birthing five children and age, I’m finding myself awoken earlier and earlier by my bladder.
 I recently learned of a support called AZO Bladder Control® with Go-Less®, which helps reduce occasional bladder leakage.* Not only will this aid in those embarrassing moments where you experience occasional bladder leakage from laughing, coughing, sneezing, or exercise, but it can actually help support bladder muscle strength.* So if you’re finding yourself making multiple nighttime visits to the bathroom, consider getting some healthy bladder control with AZO Bladder Control® with Go-Less®.
 It’s a safe, drug-free supplement containing a naturally sourced blend that supports bladder strength and helps reduce the urge to go, day and night.